You Can't Always Believe What You See

 This is where a scheduled blood and urine test proved invaluable.
 It turned out mum had an infection, and this was increasing her sights and she was believing them.
 She couldn’t tell real from imaginary at this time and became quite delusional.
 She was admitted to hospital.
 I was able to travel to be with her in hospital, under strict conditions, and I went around explaining to any nurses or doctors who would listen, that she didn’t have dementia and please keep up the antibiotics.
 Eventually the medication did its job, and mum recovered.
 She still had visions, but she recognized that they weren’t real.
 We learnt to check regularly for infections after this scary experience.

-Very distressing for my father
+Very distressing for family

 It was distressing for my father, too.
 Mum asked him to reorganise all the things the “people” had messed up, but Dad couldn’t see it, so of course, couldn’t do anything.
 He couldn’t catch the flying food or mop up the non-existent water or get rid of the people outside the window.
 Then Mum would be upset with him.
 This was such a shame and very difficult to deal with.